alexanderclarktx/piggo-gg/libs/readme.md

-`pkg` is for packages that can be used within apps or other packages
+`libs` is for Piggo Legends libraries that can be used within apps

 |package|description|
 |--|--|
+|`contrib`|non-core classes that can be used in any game
 |`core`|core gameplay, ecs, netcode, and graphics classes
-|`contrib`|non-core classes that can be used in any game
 |`games`|individual games